Critical Incident Stress Management

 Team Develpment and Support

-throughout the State of Michigan by offering training courses,
+State of Michigan by offering training courses, networking

 The Standards for Michigan Teams

-and practice that meets the guidelines as set forth by the
+practice that meets the guidelines as set forth by the International

-International Critical Incident Stress Foundation (ICISF).
-In addition,
+Critical Incident Stress Foundation (ICISF).
+In addition, MCRA has set

-MCRA has set forth some “best practices” for Michigan teams to
+forth some “best practices” for Michigan teams to adopt and utilize.

 Michigan Crisis Response Association, Inc.

-approximately 56 registered teams in Michigan whose membership is comprised of individuals from law enforcement, fire and emergency medical
+56 registered teams in Michigan whose membership is comprised of individuals from law enforcement, fire and emergency medical services, hospital staff,

-services, hospital staff, clergy, educators, and mental health professionals.
-MCRA and the annual conference provide training for individuals and
+clergy, educators, and mental health professionals.
+MCRA and the annual conference provide training for individuals and team members, further

 Our annual training will be held on